vimaier/hpc-knapsack/README.md

 ![Example plot](http://www-i1.informatik.rwth-aachen.de/~algorithmus/Algorithmen/algo15/pictures/big_po.png)

-The optimal solution is represented by the point with the highest profit and a weight smaller than the capacity of the knapsack, the red line in the figure.
+The optimal solution is represented by the point with the highest profit and a weight smaller than the capacity, which is represented by the red line in the figure.
 In this plot only the most upper points are interesting.
-These points are colored red in the figure.
-They are called Pareto-optimal.
-This means a Pareto-optimal point has no point with lower weight but higher profit.
-With other words there is no point in the left upper quarter of the Pareto-optimal point.
+These so called Pareto-optimal points are the red colored ones of the figure.
+Being a Pareto-optimal point means that there is no other point that has lower weight and higher profit at the same time.
+With other words there is no point in the left upper quarter of the Pareto-optimal one.
 To solve the knapsack problem it is possible to omit all the points which are not Pareto-optimal.
-During the construction we can omit a lot of points to check.
+During construction we can omit a lot of points to check.

-For example if we have two Pareto-optimal points we can add an item from the input to the two points.
+For example if we have two Pareto-optimal points we can add another item to the two points.
 We will receive two new points which are shifted to the right by the weight of the new item and upwards by the profit of the new item.
 The following figure illustrates the extension of the points with a further item (figure taken from [[1]](#references)):

 ![Plot extension](http://www-i1.informatik.rwth-aachen.de/~algorithmus/Algorithmen/algo15/pictures/beispiel3.png)

-If we examine each two points independently then all points are Pareto-optimal (note, the blue points in the figure are not all Pareto-optimal).
+If we examine each two points independently then all points are Pareto-optimal (note, not all of the blue points are Pareto-optimal).
 However, it could be that one point from one set could have a point in the upper left quarter and thus would not be Pareto-optimal anymore.
-We can omit such points and would have again only Pareto-optimal points.
-A next item could be added.
+We can omit such points to have only Pareto-optimal points again.
+Now, another item can be added.

 ### Sequential implementation
-Following is the rough algorithm which is implemented in NemhauserUllmannSolver::solve():
+Following listing roughly shows the algorithm which is implemented in NemhauserUllmannSolver::solve():
 ~~~

 L_0 := [(0,0)]  // A list with pareto optimal points.
 In the beginning only the point (0,0) is available
 foreach item x in input do:
       1. Copy new items in L'_i